omgsian/ux-portfolio/docs/design-process/Ideation.md

 Ideation is the process where I generate early to mid stage ideas and final solutions.

-The typical activities that I do during this process are:
+The typical activities that I do in this process are:

 * **Flowchart**.
 In the early stages of a project, I begin articulating the flow of events, for every functionality.
 * **Wireframing and prototyping**.
 Typically, I begin ideation with low-to-midelity wireframes and stitching them together to create prototypes.
 In the ideation stage, I'm not concerned about the look and feel of the user interface, as much as I am concerned about the following: